patjas93/TechWrtT0/Excercise.md

 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem **Ipsum** has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of
  type and scrambled it to make a type specimen book.
 It has _survived_ not only five __centuries__, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in

 <!-- Example of another paragraph -->